Trippnology/mcp-server-hello-world/API.md

 ## HTTP Server Endpoints

-When running in HTTP mode (`node http-server.js`), the server provides these REST endpoints:
+When running in HTTP mode (`mcp-hello-world --mode http`), the server provides these REST endpoints:

 ### `GET /health`